abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/5-Angular-Services.md

 It's a class that is used to **share data and logic between components** in Angular applications

+> For cleaner code separation, we usually don’t use a component for code that fetches or manipulates data.
+An injectable service is the right place for handling data.
+A component may depend on one or more services.

 - It has often a single responsibility, meaning that it does one thing and does it well, so it can be reused in multiple components, (_e.g. fetching data from an API, handling authentication, etc_).

 ![service](./img/services-1.png)